AndreasKaratzas/circuit-simulation/README.md

 ### Exercises

 1. Understand how the data structures and graphs have been programed.
-Structure `NODE` is an adjacency list where for each node we have linked lists of all its predecessor and successor nodes that represent `Fan_in` and `Fan_out` of that node.
+Structure `NODE` is an adjacency list where for each node we have linked lists of all its predecessor and successor nodes that represent `fanin` and `fanout` of that node.

 ![adjacency-list](docs/adjacency-list-representation.webp)